orangeglasses/cf-smoketests-dashboard/README.md

 - Have .NET Core installed
 - Add any tests you might want to run to the appsettings.json
 - Run `dotnet run`

+## Testing the dashboard

+You can submit testdata using the following `curl` command while the dashboard webserver is running:

+    curl -X POST -H "Content-Type: application/json" -d '{"node":"test-node", "fpsvalue": 100}' localhost:5000/api/metrics